Wang Yuanji

-Wang Yuanji (217 – 20 April 268) was a Chinese noble lady, aristocrat and later empress dowager of Jin dynasty, who lived during the Three Kingdoms period.
-She was the wife of Sima Zhao, a regent of the state of Cao Wei during the Three Kingdoms period of China.
+Wang Yuanji (217 – 20 April 268) was a Chinese noble lady, aristocrat and later empress dowager of the Jin dynasty, who lived in the state of Cao Wei during the Three Kingdoms period of China.
+She was the wife of Sima Zhao, a regent of Cao Wei.
 She became the empress dowager during the reign of her son Sima Yan, who ended the Wei regime and founded the Jin dynasty.
 She was posthumously honoured as "Empress Wenming" (literally "civil and understanding empress") after her death.

 She is known for her wisdom, good moral character, contributions to the origin and stabilization of the Jin dynasty, and for predicting Zhong Hui's rebellion in 264.

 Life

 Wang Yuanji was from Tan County (郯縣), Donghai Commandery (東海郡), which is present-day Tancheng County, Shandong.
 Her father, Wang Su, served as a military officer in Wei and held a peerage as the Marquis of Lanling (蘭陵侯).
+Wang Yuanji would have at least three recorded younger brothers: Wang Xun (王恂; died 278), Wang Qian (王虔) and Wang Kai (王恺).